adlewic/SimpleForm/README.md

 **SimpleForm** is an easy way to integrate forms with style and all the components on your app.

-Basically it's a stack of components that are invoked to create a complete html input for you, with some basic componnets which by default contains; labels , hints, errors and the input itself.
+Basically it's a stack of components that are invoked to create a complete html input for you, which by default contains; labels , hints, errors and the input itself.

-It does not aim to create a lot of different logic from the default Rails form helpers, as they do a great job by themselves.
-Instead, **Simple Form** acts as a DSL and just maps your input type (retrieved from the column definition in the database) to a specific helper method.
+**Simple Form** maps your input type (retrieved from the column definition in the database) to a specific helper method.

 ##Installing the gem :
 On your app, go to your gem file and type the following :